-The Centre for Teaching Excellence (CTE) currently employs six TA Workshop Facilitators and four Graduate Instructional Developers a term.
+The Centre for Teaching Excellence (CTE) currently employs six TA Workshop Facilitators and four Graduate Educational Developers a term.
 Our collaborative and motivated team is the driving force behind our graduate programming.
 As of 2018, a total of 94 graduate students have worked at CTE in our graduate programming.

 What we do

 - Our TA Workshop Facilitators facilitate and help to develop workshops on university teaching for graduate students.
 They work 30 hours per term.

-- Our Graduate Instructional Developers facilitate workshops on university teaching, microteaching sessions, and teaching observations for graduate students.
+- Our Graduate Educational Developers facilitate workshops on university teaching, microteaching sessions, and teaching observations for graduate students.
 Just like TA positions at Waterloo, these positions are 10 hours per week.

 Who we are